 Before you know it, your to-do list is more like to-do confetti—spread out all over the place, and items are still around, months later.

-You don't need to spend a lot of time getting your tasks to be in one place.
-With Zapier, our automatic workflows—which we call Zaps—send information from one app to another, so you don't have to manage tasks in multiple apps.
+You don't need to spend a lot of time wrangling your to-dos.
+With Zaps—our word for our automated workflows—you can send information from one app to another automatically, so you don't have to manage tasks in multiple apps.

 An email comes in from your boss—she needs those monthly growth reports from you by the end of the week.
 You've got three options:

 Stop what you're doing, gather the reports now, and send them her way

 Move on, let the email sit in your inbox, and potentially forget to do it